odundar/openvino_cmake_startup_project/README.md

 - Select CMake -> Build All

-- Then, select target from Toolbar clicking on down arrow, select the exe file.
+- Then, select target `openvino_startup.exe` from Toolbar clicking on down arrow, select the exe file.

 - Click on Debug and Run or Debug the application.